-The subject property is approximately 19.4-acre site that consists of three tracts, near Ashford Dunwoody Road and I-285.
+The subject property is a 19.4-acre site that consists of three tracts, near Ashford Dunwoody Road and I-285.
 The site is bounded along the north by Abercorn Avenue, a private and gated road used exclusively by residents' of the Savannah at Park Place apartments.
-The remainder of the site is encircled by Perimeter Center East, a four lane divided parkway.
-According to DeKalb County records, the project site contains two six-story office buildings that were constructed in 1974; further south, there is a five-story office building that was constructed in 1972.
+The remainder of the site is encircled by Perimeter Center East, a two lane divided parkway.
+According to DeKalb County records, the northern part of the project site contains two six-story office buildings that were constructed in 1974; further south, there is a five-story office building that was constructed in 1972.
 The rest of the site consists of extensive surface parking, access drives, and several islands of mature trees.
-The property slopes from the north to the south by approximately 40 feet, and features some difficult topography throughout.
-There is a small open stream channel on the eastern edge of the site between two headwalls where the stream is channeled underground.
+The property slopes from the north to the south by approximately 40 feet, and features some topography throughout.
+There is a small open stream channel on the eastern edge of the site between two headwalls where the stream is channeled underground on both sides.
 There are several stormwater pipes on the subject property that empty into various places on and off-site and into the open channel.
 The open channel is classified as a stream per the city's GIS map and therefore subject to the City's stream buffer regulations.

-There is an 87-unit townhome development under construction to the east, and five-story apartment complexes found to the north and west of the project site.
-To the south there is a 15-story, 381,432 square foot, glass office tower that is currently occupied by State Farm.
+There is an 87-unit townhome development to the west across Perimeter Center East, recently completed in 2020, and five-story apartment complexes found to the north and west of the project site.
+To the south there is a 15-story, 381,432 square foot, glass office tower that is the former State Farm offices, the 6-story, 98,000 square foot C2C office, and the 300,000 square foot 1455 Lincoln Parkway offices.
 The Ravinia Office park, which consists of three high-rise office buildings totaling 1.6 million square feet, is found past the Bell Perimeter Center Apartments, to the southwest of the site.
-This office park includes a 500-room hotel, conference center, restaurants, and parking for 5,000 cars.
+This office park includes a 500-room hotel, conference center, restaurants, a proposed 110,000 square foot retail facility, and parking for 5,000 cars.

-The site in question is zoned O-I (Office-Institutional) District and is part of the Perimeter Center Overlay.
-According to Perimeter Center District regulations, the development parcel is envisioned as a PC-2 ("Perimeter Center, Subarea 2") District, which is intended to support employment uses, residential buildings, and limited shopfront and retail services.
+According to Perimeter Center District regulations, the development parcel, zoned PC-2c, is intended to support employment uses, residential buildings, and limited shopfront and retail services.
 According to the ARC Unified Growth Policy Map ("UGPM"), which is part of The Atlanta Region's Plan, the site is located in a Regional Employment Corridor as well as a Regional Center.
 Additionally, the subject site is part of the Perimeter's ("LCI") study, "Perimeter @ The Center - Future", which calls for the transformation of the Perimeter from a suburban regional center to a thriving urban and livable mixed use community.